-Art & Biscuits is a unique programme of vibrant, fun and creatively challenging arts outreach activities run by the University of Atypical.
+Art & Biscuits is a unique programme of vibrant, fun and creatively challenging arts outreach activities run by University of Atypical.

 One of our most successful ongoing Art & Biscuits projects invites adults with memory difficulties, early stage dementia, or Alzheimer’s, to the Atypical Gallery to chat, create and explore different artworks over tea and biscuits.
 Each session is led by disabled artists, all of whom have had dementia-related training.